vfandino/deployable-cloud-function/README.md

-# deployable-cloud-function
+# Simple Deployable IBM Cloud Functions Example

-Example code to demonstrate using CI with IBM Cloud Functions
+Really simple starter code to use with my deployment tutorial blog post (link to follow when the post is public).